Józef Garliński

 Józef Garliński (14 October 1913 - 29 November 2005) was a Polish historian and prose writer.
 He was a survivor of Auschwitz concentration camp and wrote books on the history of World War II, some of which were translated into English.
 In particular, his book Fighting Auschwitz, translated into English in 1975, became a best-seller.

 Biography

-Garliński was born in Kiev on 14 October 1913.
+Garliński was born to LTC of the Polish Army and victim of the Katyn Massacre, Jarosław Garliński, and Wanda Garlińska née Szymańska in Kiev on 14 October 1913.

 He studied at the Jesuit school Zakład Naukowo-Wychowawczy Ojców Jezuitów w Chyrowie.
 Garliński fought in the Polish Army during the Invasion of Poland of 1939 and subsequently joined Polish resistance becoming a member of the Armia Krajowa.
 He was arrested in April 1943 by the Germans and imprisoned in Pawiak prison, and later transferred to Auschwitz and then to Neuengamme concentration camps.
 Garliński arrived at the Auschwitz camp on 13 May 1943, and was given prisoner number 121421.